model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 ```
 $ cargo kani --harness stretched_rectangle_can_hold_original
 # --snip--
-[rectangle::verification::stretched_rectangle_can_hold_original.assertion.1] line 86 assertion failed: larger.can_hold(&original): FAILURE
+Check 2: verification::stretched_rectangle_can_hold_original.assertion.1
+         - Status: FAILURE
+         - Description: "assertion failed: larger.can_hold(&original)"
+         - Location: src/main.rs:36:13 in function verification::stretched_rectangle_can_hold_original
+# --snip--
-VERIFICATION FAILED
+VERIFICATION:- FAILED
 ```

 ## Introducing the Kani VS Code Extension

 Kani VS Code extension offers a hassle-free and seamless integration into Visual Studio Code, making it more convenient to write and debug proofs.
-As you write proof harnesses using Kani, the extension detects them and conveniently showcases them within your testing panel.
-The extension offers detailed diagnostics, comprehensive feedback about proof failures, error messages, and stack traces.
+As you write proof harnesses using Kani, the extension detects them and conveniently displays them within your testing panel.
+The extension offers detailed diagnostics, feedback about proof failures, error messages, and stack traces.
 This empowers our users to find bugs and verify their code quicker.
 You can install the extension from the [webpage](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension) on VS Code marketplace or by searching for `Kani` in the extensions tab of your VS Code instance.

 ## Using the VS Code extension